Jonyleo/TEngine/README.md

 "Build All", should copy the assets folder into the same directory as the executable, if it does not, please copy it manually.

+### Program

+The screen should show the gun model tangram with a blue background.
+You can resize the window.

+You can also move, scale and rotate the tangram using the following inputs:

+WASD - move tangram
+Scroll Wheel - scale tangram (zoom)
+Q and E - rotate tangram